home9464/chatbot/README.md

 The training data determine:

 1. how many different words does the bot speak (vocabulary)

 2. how these words are organized to compose a senetence (style)

 The 2nd point will be more important because most words are already covered in daily conversations.
-Since I am a fan of "Friend" (yes, that Friends https://en.wikipedia.org/wiki/Friends).
+Since I am a fan of "Friend" (this Friends https://en.wikipedia.org/wiki/Friends).

 Would be great if the bot can talk like Joey?
 Luckily, the full transcript are public available from here: https://fangj.github.io/friends/